LaminarAI/LLM-Procedural-Narrative-Drift/README.md

 I mirrored human behavior to trigger the model’s **completion reflex**.
 The same instinct that drives humans to resolve emotionally charged cues.

 ---
 ## Method
-I designed and executed a four-prompt exploit chain that shifts LLMs from safe, fictional boundaries into real-world behavior.
+I designed and executed a structured prompt sequence that transitioned the model from fictional roleplay into real-world behavioral output.
-It leverages emotional tone calibration, conversational drift, and recursive reframing.
-These findings bypassed static filters without rule-breaking input. **not jailbreaks**.
+This was achieved through emotional tone calibration, conversational drift, and recursive reframing.
+These techniques exploit relational dynamics rather than syntactic vulnerabilities.
+The shift bypassed static filters without adversarial inputs or policy violations.
+No jailbreaks involved.

----

-## Personal Statement
-I was decoding threat signals and emotional inconsistencies before I could read.

 ---